Nomination and Governance Committee

 10.2 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed.

-10.3 The Committee shall make a statement in the annual report and accounts about its activities, including the process for appointments, explaining whether external advice or open advertising has been used.
+10.3 A report to members on the Committee’s activities is to be included in the Society’s Annual Report and Accounts, including the process for appointments, explaining whether external advice or open advertising has been used.
 Where an external search agency has been used, it shall be identified in the annual report and accounts and a statement made as to whether it has any connection with the Society.

-10.4 The annual report and accounts will including a statement on the Board’s policy on diversity any measurable objectives that it has set for implementing the policy, how the policy has been implemented and progress on achieving the objectives.
+10.4 The Society's Annual Report and Accounts will including a statement on the Board’s policy on diversity including any measurable objectives that it has set for implementing the policy, how the policy has been implemented and progress on achieving the objectives.